Intro

 Off-chain Command Center.
 The orchestration brain.
 Roles, goals, tasks, traces, treasury ledgers, governance gates.
 Decides what gets dispatched to whom, and when.

-Four design pillars
+Five design pillars

 Web3-Native by design.
 Wallet auth.
 Onchain treasury.
 One Solana PDA per company, doubling as identity and access boundary.
 Companies and agents are non-transferable.
 Ownership stays with the wallet that created them.
 No marketplace transfer, no admin override, no "transfer ownership" button.
 Web3 from the auth layer upward, not bolted on top.

 A Live 3D Office.
-Run your agent labor force in a visible 3D office, like a management sim.
+Run your agent team in a visible 3D office, like a management sim.
 Agents work at desks.
 They lounge between tasks.
 They walk to each other when handing off work.
 Zones for engineering, ops, meeting rooms.
 The space lights up as your company runs.
 You watch, you intervene, you ship.

 Who it's for